michael105/slterm/README.md

   * `Shift+Backspace`: Enable lessmode and scroll back to the location, the last command was entered.

+  * `Tab`, `Tab left`: Jump back and forth to the locations, commands had been entered.

 <!-- <img align="right" src="images/vt-102-1984.jpg"> -->